Carnegie Mellon University

 The basis for grades will be out of 100 points total for the course, with each individual item grade normalized:

-Attendance will be taken at all TA meetings and at randomly chosen classes.
+Attendance will be taken at all TA meetings and at most or all classes.
 We forgive the first THREE absences, and after that you lose points for each absence.
 This should be adequate to handle job interviews, illness, and other personal situations.
-Forgiveness beyond the first THREE absences will NOT be granted without a written note from the office of the Dean of Students certifying a truly EXCEPTIONAL situation.
-This means, for example, that planning three job interviews for class days and then getting sick on a fourth class day leaves you with one unexcused absence.
+Forgiveness beyond the first THREE absences will NOT be granted without a written note from the office of the Dean of Students or your ECE academic advisor certifying a truly EXCEPTIONAL situation.
+This means, for example, that planning three job interviews for class days and then getting sick on a fourth class day will leave you with one unexcused absence.
 (Don't forget that the "A" cutoff is 90%, so even if you have a fourth absence you still have plenty of room to get an A in the course.)
-Remote participation in classes and meetings is not permitted (e.g., no Skype-in to a TA meeting).
+Remote participation in classes and meetings is not permitted because it has proved unmanageable and too subject to abuse (e.g., no Skype-in to a TA meeting).

 Late project submissions up to 1 hour late will be penalized 10%.
 After 1 hour late, submissions will be penalized that 10% plus an additional 10% of grade for every 24 hour period or fractional period they are late, but compounded in your favor (i.e., 81% of credit for late 1 hour to 24 hours, 73% 24 hours to 48 hours; 66% 48 hours to 72 hours; using the formula general MAX(0.43, 0.90N+1 ) multiplied by your score on the assignment where N is the rounded-up number of days late, until you have reached 43% of credit possible).
 If one project phase is late, that does not extend subsequent project phase due dates.
 Don't get behind!